aleph-im/aleph-docs/docs/computing/code_to_execute/upload.md

 Once your code is prepared, follow these steps to upload it to our platform:

-1. Navigate to the code upload section on our platform.
+1. Navigate to the code upload section on our platform by creating a new function.
 2. Choose your prepared `.zip` or `.sqsh` file.
-3. Select the language your code is written in (Python or Node.js).
+3. Select the language your code is written in.
 4. Specify the entry point for your code based on the guidelines provided above.
 5. Upload your code package.